nuclio/nuclio/README.md

 #### Dashboard

-The dashboard is a standalone container microservice that is accessed through HTTP and includes a code-editor GUI for editing, deploying, and testing functions.
+The dashboard is a standalone microservice that is accessed through HTTP and includes a code-editor GUI for editing, deploying, and testing functions.
 This is the most user-friendly way to work with nuclio.
 The dashboard container comes packaged with a version of the nuclio [builder](#builder).

 #### Builder